Skip to content

 Short Message Peer to Peer is a stateful asynchronous TCP protocol that enables clients and servers to communicate by sending PDUs back and forth, in order to send and receive SMS messages as well as delivery reports.

 The protocol is often used in the ecosystems of SMS aggregators to provide standard connectivity to each other, and in some cases even between operators and aggregators.
 However, if you are not operating your own SMS gateway, you would in most cases not benefit much from connecting via SMPP.
-Instead we recommend taking a glance at our REST API, which allows simple and familiar means of submitting SMS messages to our systems.
+Instead, we recommend taking a glance at our REST API, which allows simple and familiar means of submitting SMS messages to our systems.

 Connecting